 Programming at the 104-seat Goldsmiths venue, located in the Richard Hoggart Building, follows Curzon’s mix of the best in cinema from across the globe as well as documentary and special director Q&As.

 Ticket prices at Curzon Goldsmiths range from £5 to £12 with students paying £7.
 The cinema includes a Sony 4k projector and 7.1 sound.
 The facilities also include a hearing support system which delivers descriptive narration for the visually impaired and amplified sound for the hearing impaired.

-The EE British Academy Film Awards take place on Sunday 12 February at the Royal Albert Hall, London.
-The ceremony will be hosted by Stephen Fry and broadcast on BBC One.
+The EE British Academy Film Awards took place on Sunday 12 February at the Royal Albert Hall, London.

 The Outstanding British Contribution to Cinema award is presented annually in honour of Michael Balcon, the British film producer known for his work with Ealing Studios.